Khaoz-Topsy/Bookstack-sort-shelf-content/README.md

 #### Extras
 The `<style>` at the bottom sets the default order for all items.
 You may want to change this to a different number for your specific use case.
+When the books are ordered the sort drop down is also greyed out and disabled.
+Since it will not really have an effect anymore.

 ### The HTML code
  ```html